2007 Gaz de France Budapest Grand Prix

 The 2007 Gaz de France Budapest Grand Prix was a WTA Tour women's tennis event held on outdoor clay courts in Budapest, Hungary from 21 April until 29 April 2007.
-It was the 13th edition of the tournament.The singles title was won by Gisela Dulko.
+It was the 12th edition of the tournament.

+The singles title was won by sixth-seeded Gisela Dulko.

-Both Dulko and Cîrstea were playing in their first final on the WTA Tour, with Dulko coming through in 3 sets.
+Both Dulko and Cîrstea were playing in their first final on the WTA Tour, with Dulko coming through in three sets.